 Mary and her family sponsored an impish 12 year old boy named Maulidi, to attend & board at the school.
 Maulidi knew only a little English, but was outgoing, chatty, and charming!
 In spite of his age, he started in primary school, but quickly worked his way up through the grades, accomplishing much, and becoming head boy in his school.

-In 2017 he completed his O-level exams, and is now working on completing his final 2 years of Advanced Secondary (A-levels), still sponsored by the Wendlings.
-They keep in close contact via Facebook and WhatsApp, and Mary has traveled to Tanzania to visit him several times.
+Maulidi proceeded to Secondary School, and did well in both his O-level and A-Level exams.
+He is now studying accounting at university, still sponsored by the Wendlings.
+They keep in close contact via Facebook and WhatsApp, and Mary has traveled to Tanzania to spend time with him regularly.
 This sponsorship has been a source of great personal fulfillment and joy on both sides.
 The whole family is happy and proud to have Maulidi as their Tanzanian son and brother.
 They hope he will be a part of their life forever.

 Maulidi and Mary in 2009